-Stephen King Net Worth: Aka, the “Master of Horror,” is an American author best known for his horror, supernatural fiction, crime, sci-fi, and fantasy novels.
+Stephen King Net Worth: Aka, the “Master of Horror,” is one of the most successful American authors of all time – best known for his horror, supernatural fiction, crime, sci-fi, and fantasy novels.

-Today, we’re going to be diving deep into his career, and we’ll be looking at:
+Today, we’re going to be diving deep into Stephen King Net Worth, career, and we’ll be looking at:

-- His huge wealth – and all from such a humble beginning (and a chance event) – but more on that later…
+- His huge wealth – and all from such a humble beginning (and a chance event when he began writing) – but more on that later…

 - Top-selling fiction and nonfiction